Broadway Cemetery Historic District: Oleander Cemetery (1839)

-Established in 1839 as Potter's Field cemetery, it was originally for unclaimed or indigent people.
+Established in 1839 as Potter's Field Cemetery adjacent to the Old City Cemetery, it was originally set aside for the burial of unclaimed or indigent people.
 During the Franklin D. Roosevelt New Deal Works Progress Administration (WPA) agenda, a Galveston city ordinance renamed it Oleander Cemetery in 1939.
 During this period, the cemetery was reconfigured.
+Oleander Cemetery was the site of the earliest Jewish burials, with the southeast corner set aside for them.
+About 1,000 people are buried here.